koushikruidas/log-generator/README.md

 </dependency>
 ```

-Make sure your `pom.xml` also includes the GitHub repository for the dependency:
+And include the GitHub repository:

 ```xml
 <repositories>